hieronymusBusch/alexander-busch.eu/content/post/welcome/welcome.md

 - academic
 ---

-New city, new program, new website: I have taken a free day during my current internship to upload this little site with some information on projects and my CV.
+New city, new program, new website: I have taken a free day to create this little site with some info about: me.